by haRold Smith

 |"Blessed are the pure in heart for they shall see YHVH."
 Matthew 5:8|

 The religious hirelings tell us we can barter holiness for convenience, faithfulness for success, wisdom for sermons, sound doctrine for personal gain and our lives will still be acceptable worship to YHVH.
 But, Yeshua says that if you are going to be the salt of the world, you will have to remain pure to YHVH's purposes.
 That means doing as He instructs - not bringing our favorite agenda to the table.
 The real translation of the word used for "pure" in this verse is "clean."
 It comes from the Greek word katharos, meaning to "purge or cleanse.”
 The Hebrew word for "pure" is barar which carries this same meaning (as used in Psalm 18:26 and its derivative, bar, used in Psalm 19:8 to declare YHVH's commandments, His Words, to be pure).
 Of course, what is cleansed is pure; thus, katharos is the same word Kiefer (the apostle Peter) uses in 1Peter 1:22 telling us HOW our lives are cleansed and made pure - by obedience to the Truth.
 That Truth is contained in YHVH's Words, Who IS Truth (remember, Yeshua said He only spoke what He was taught; of His Father; Yeshua is the Way to the Truth Who Is the Source of Life).
-It is the practice of the Words of Spirit that makes us clean, "bringing forth" the purity of Spirit through our lives into this earthly realm.
+It is in the practice of the Words of Spirit that makes us clean, "bringing forth" the purity of Spirit through our lives into this earthly realm (what it means, scripturally to be Born Again).
 Interestingly, the only place where salt loses its saltiness is in the crucible of fire.
-Yeshua came to baptize with ruach hakodesh (Hebrew for the spirit of holiness) AND WITH FIRE.
+Yeshua came to baptize with ruach ha kodesh (reading right to left is Hebrew for the holiness of spirit) AND WITH FIRE.
 It is the fire of life's tribulation that causes the impure to separate from the pure - not the other way around.
 Mixing motives for selfish gain, concerns for self-protection, preoccupation with selfish desires and moral "holidays" with the real salt only turns us into Salt Sea salt - salty, but useless in YHVH's Kingdom.

 So, what does this have to do with us today?
-We are not living in the 15th century BC - but notice this: the Septuagint translates the Hebrew minchah with the Greek word thysia meaning "sacrifice".
+We are not living in the 15th century BCE - but notice this: the Septuagint (Greek OT) translates the Hebrew minchah with the Greek word thysia meaning "sacrifice".
 However, minchah is used only 5 times as "sacrifice" in the Original Writings while being used 164 times as "offering".
-Thysia is the same word that Paul uses in Romans 12:1 and Yeshua uses in Mark 9:49-50.
+Thysia is the same word that we are told Paul uses in Romans 12:1 and Yeshua uses in Mark 9:49-50.
+But, as Hebrews, they would be using the Hebrew word minchah - offering, not sacrifice.
 Regardless of the language used, they both knew perfectly well the grain offering was a daily tribute to the sovereignty of YHVH.
-Isn't that exactly what is suggested by the exhortation to present ourselves as a living sacrifice, a living offering?
+Isn't that exactly what is suggested by the exhortation to present ourselves as a living sacrifice in Romans 12:1 - a living offering?
 It isn't once; it's every day.
 It isn't just some of my life; it is ALL I have.
 It isn't just plain vanilla; it's my best - salted with the covenant of YHVH's Words.
 This is what it means TO BE a holy consecration.
 This is the sacred offering that we both present and receive out of His Temple, His Sacred Place now abiding within those whose lives conform to the example of Yeshua's life whose standard are the Words of His Father.

 |...the sacred offering of firstfruit|